-Pretend camping toys for kids are another wonderful way to encourage creative, imaginative and unstructured play.
+Pretend camping toys for kids are a wonderful way to encourage creative, imaginative and unstructured play.

-Actually, it’s only somewhat unstructured but, all of the skills I mentioned can still be facilitated by pretending to go camping.
+Actually, it’s only somewhat unstructured but, all of the skills I mention can still be facilitated by pretending to go camping.

 The reason that I say this type of play isn’t completely unstructured is because an adult has probably given the suggestion of going on a “camping trip”.

-But if the suggestions is all that is given and the child gets her toys together and begins acting out different scenarios either independently or with peers, so much learning is happening and the play is no longer structured.
+But if the suggestion is all that is given and your child gets their own toys together and begins acting out different scenarios either independently or with peers, so much learning is happening and the play is no longer structured.

 8 Play Camping Toys To Foster Imaginative Play